【2026 Guide to Gum Disease】Cost, Symptoms, and Causes Explained

 Phase 3: Re-evaluation of Treatment Response

-Phase 4: Periodontal Surgical Treatment (Case-Dependent)
+Phase 4: Periodontal Surgical Therapy (As Needed)

-Phase 5: Supportive Periodontal Care & Maintenance
+Phase 5: Supportive Periodontal Therapy and Maintenance

 How Can You Prevent Periodontal Disease?